Ecstasy Defense

 Detailed Knowledge of Transportation Law: Under California Health and Safety Code 114379, transportation of ecstasy is charged as a felony.
 Transportation within California may be subject to punishments of two to four years in state prison.
 Transportation between counties that are not connected to each other within California may be subject to punishments of three to nine years in state prison.

-If you are charged with ecstasy possession, ecstasy possession for sale, transportation of ecstasy or a related criminal drug offense, call Los Angeles ecstasy defense attorney Jerod Gunsberg at (323) 633-3423 for a free and confidential consultation or get in touch via the secure contact form on this page.
+If you are charged with ecstasy possession, ecstasy possession for sale, transportation of ecstasy or a related criminal drug offense, call Los Angeles ecstasy defense attorney Jerod Gunsberg at (323) 633-3423 for a confidential consultation or get in touch via the secure contact form on this page.
 Help is available 24 hours a day, 7 days a week.